 According to Pruss et al (1999), the World Health Organization (WHO) defined medical waste as "any waste which consists wholly or partly of human or animal tissue, blood or other bodily fluids, excretions, drugs or other pharmaceutical products, swabs or dressings, needles or other sharps; and any other waste arising from medical, nursing, dental, veterinary, pharmaceutical or similar practice, investigation, treatment, care, teaching or research, or the collection of blood for transfusion".
 Broadly defined in the context of this paper, biomedical waste is all wastes produced by hospitals, clinics, doctors' and dentists' offices, veterinary clinics, and biomedical research labs.
 Usually it refers to biomedical wastes that could potentially spread infectious diseases.
 This includes human and animal anatomical wastes, fluids and secretions from patients, contaminated syringes and other "sharps", contaminated surgical and nursing supplies, and contaminated laboratory wastes.
 Biomedical wastes are the infectious wastes generated from hospitals and improper management of waste from healthcare facilities that can have direct or indirect health impact on community and environment at large.
 A breakdown of waste types and sources results to four major categories of waste: municipal solid waste, industrial waste, agricultural waste and hazardous waste.
-Biomedical waste is partly belongs to hazardous waste category, which is the major focus of this paper, (WHO, 2003, p.12; and Environmental Quality Regulation, 1998).
+Due to likely infectious consequences, most of the biomedical wastesare classified under hazardous waste category, which is the major focus of this paper, (WHO, 2003, p.12; Environmental Quality Regulation, 1998).
+A clear appreciation of the quantities and characteristics of the waste being generated is a key component in the development of robust and cost-effective waste management strategies.
+In Malaysia, amongst other Asian countries, quantification and characterization of waste forms the basis for management and intervention by the government and agencies and/or institutions.
+Priority is given to the systematic surveying of waste arising and the quantities, characteristics, seasonal variations and future trends of waste generation at large.
+Small- and medium-sized institutions and industries that generate hazardous wastes include hospitals and health-care centers, electroplating and metal finishing shops, textile factories, dry cleaners and pesticide users.
+In general, the principal sources of wastes are residential households and the agricultural, commercial, construction, industrial and institutional sectors such as public and private clinics in the country (Agamuthu, 2001, pp.1-5; DOE, 2009, p.13).